danlooo/021-metayaml/README.md

 example/Americas/North_America/us.txt
 ```

-For boolean values, i.e., tags will show no file, because all files were examples: `metayaml find is_example = False`
+For boolean values, i.e., tags will show no file, because all files were examples: `metayaml find "is_example = False"`

 Metayaml uses [rclone](https://github.com/rclone/rclone) to find and filter files.
-It creates [rclone filter rules](https://rclone.org/filtering/) that can be also exported: `metayaml filter score "<" 4`
+It creates [rclone filter rules](https://rclone.org/filtering/) that can be also exported: `metayaml filter "score < 4"`

 ```
 # rclone filter rules for searching 'score < 4.0' inside '/home/dloos/lab/021-metayaml'